bluekvirus/Stage.js/HOWTO.md

 For *Regional*s (or any *Marionette.xView*) that you need to use again and again but with different configuration (e.g a Datagrid).
 Register it as a *Widget* or, in case of a basic input, an *Editor*.
 These reusable view definitions are call *Reusable*s in the framework.
 Think in terms of the **List and Container** technique as much as possible when creating them.

 ####Glue through events
 We encourage event programming in this framework.
 We glue views into a functioning whole by using meta-events.
-Whenever an interaction or transiting happens (e.g navigation, context-swap, login, error, data-ready...), intead of calling the actual *doer*s, fire/trigger an event first, so that later the actual behavior triggered by this event can be changed without affecting the glue/interfacing logic.
+Whenever an interaction or transition happens (e.g navigation, context-swap, login, error, data-ready...), intead of calling the actual *doer*s, fire/trigger an event first, so that later the actual behavior triggered by this event can be changed without affecting the glue/interfacing logic.
 Read carefully through the **Events** subsection in **Quick steps** below so you understand how to implement and extend application behaviors mainly through events.

 ####Seems complicated...
 To focus, think of your application in terms of *Context*s and *Regional*s (pages and areas).
 Like drawing a series of pictures, each page is a *Context* and you lay things out by sketching out regions (areas) first on each page then refined the details (*Regional*) within each region.